abiwat/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?

 I don't see any cons for this script.
-The pro is the amount of time to run the code was reduce.
+The pro is the amount of time to run the code was reduced.